 Step 3: Heat The Carbon Particles

 All of the mentioned information in this article will have a bearing on how long your carbon filters will last.
-However, choosing the right type of carbon and being careful to maintain your grow tent humidity-level is also important.
+However, choosing the right type of carbon and being careful to maintain your grow tent humidity level is also important.

-Your carbon filters should be able to remove any produced odors from the grow tent, and it should also endure for an average of 1-2 years.
+Your carbon filter should be able to remove any produced odors from the grow tent, and it should also endure for an average of 1-2 years.
 You can run a smell test on the grow tent to know if the carbon filter is blocking odors efficiently or not.